Queensland in World War I (1914)

 In 1914, war was declared between Great Britain and Germany.
-Queensland independently claimed war against Germany, the Austro-Hungarian Empire, Bulgaria and the Ottoman Empire, uncertain if the Australian Constitution enabled a declaration of war by the Commonewealth of Australia.
+Queensland independently claimed war against Germany, the Austro-Hungarian Empire, Bulgaria and the Ottoman Empire, uncertain if the Australian Constitution enabled a declaration of war by the Commonwealth of Australia.
 In the first few weeks that followed the declaration of war, existing militia were deployed to the Australian Naval and Military Expeditionary Force which attacked and occupied German New Guinea.
 Heightened patriotism resulted in 2500 Queensland men volunteering for the Australian Imperial Force.
 German military reservists were arrested and detained.

 Before war was declared

 The Queensland sugar industry harvested a record crop in 1913, and hopes were held for a similar outcome in 1914.
 There had also been an increase in tropical fruit production in the state's north.
 The dairy industry was also expanding, particularly in the production of exportable butter.
 Pastoralists farmed over 21 million sheep, only 15% of which were used for local meat consumption.
 Wool production remained a major industry in 1914, boosted by sales to European countries preparing for the possibility of war.
 Wheat production was down however, and the state was not self-sufficient in cereals.
 Of most concern to food production was the lack of agricultural labourers in Queensland.

 The population of Queensland was approximately 600,000 - the majority of whom lived in regional urban centres.
 Immigration had been steadily decreasing prior to the war, with only 1168 people entering in the quarter to October 1914.
 A high percentage of the non-British immigrants were Russians, but rather than being farm labourers that Queensland required, many were political activists fleeing their home country.
 The Queensland liberal conservative government was strongly anti-socialist and regarded the Russian immigrants with suspicion.

 Digby Denham had been Premier of Queensland since 1911.
 In that year the powerful Amalgamated Workers Association had flexed its muscle in the sugar industry, raising the ire of the government.
 In 1912, the Brisbane Tramway Company's anti-unionist actions created the grounds for a general strike across many industries.
 Almost 20,000 Queensland workers withheld their labour, but the anti-union Denham government used its police force and special constables to contain the action in a series of violent confrontations.
 The general strike collapsed quickly and the Government was not slow in introducing anti-strike legislation.